After Paul and I spent a couple or months or so in Malta and Gozo… we were wondering where our next travel destination would be.

 But, as we were checking out the menu there were lots of skewers and meat dishes.
 Yet, they also had a vegetarian Turkish platter.

-So, Max and I were looking at each other, with our eyes bulging out of our heads… And, we had to give this mammoth platter a try.
+So, Paul and I were looking at each other, with our eyes bulging out of our heads… And, we had to give this mammoth platter a try.

 So, as we were sitting down… a staff member brought out two glasses of Turkish tea, which he said were complimentary.
 We didn’t say no to that, as we were enjoying the teas in Istanbul.